NeuroTechX/learn.neurotechedu.com/pages/headsets.md

 <div class="row">
 <div class="large-6 columns" markdown="1">

-The OpenBCI is an open source eeg and can go to a maximum of 16 channels.
+The OpenBCI is an open source EEG and can go to a maximum of 16 channels.
 It was originally a 2013 Kickstarter project, but has expanded the original concept to include an opensouce 3D printed cap and will launch a 4 channel board in 2017.

 </div>
 <div class="large-6 columns" markdown="1">